 It can also be helpful to communicate things as “desires” or “wishes”.
 Expressing things as “needs” can sometimes feel like a lot of pressure for your partner.

-With tense conversations, it’s helpful to say exactly what you’re feeling.
+With a hard conversation, it’s helpful to say exactly what you’re feeling.
 Talking about something openly can feel really good, especially if it has been bottled up for a long time.
 If your partner does something that frustrates you, it’s helpful to talk about that thing directly, rather than saying something vague.
 For example, saying something like “you never listen to me” doesn’t address that you are upset that they interrupted you last Sunday.

 This is just a general guide and you know your relationship better than anyone else.
 If you are in an unhealthy or abusive relationship, it can be helpful to talk to someone you trust or call a helpline before you attempt a conversation.
 If any of these tips could put you in danger, don’t try them.